SDraw/driver_leap/README.md

 * CSFML graphics module is built from [fork](https://github.com/SDraw/SFML/tree/2.5.x) to address [SteamVR OpenGL textures problems on AMD GPUs](https://github.com/ValveSoftware/openvr/issues/1246).
 * If you see only green dots that represent tip of your index fingers, force `leap_control` to launch on dGPU through control panel of your GPU vendor.
 * Tracking will be lost upon service shutdown/restart.
-* Coordinate system used for offsets is right handed
+* Coordinate system used for offsets is right handed.
 ![](https://learnopengl.com/img/getting-started/coordinate_systems_right_handed.png)